The texture of this pound cake is incredible: it's soft and pillowy but still rich and dense. The crackly donut glaze takes it to the next level!

 4 1/2 cups cake flour or White Lily All Purpose Flour

-Preheat oven to 325°F. Prepare Old Country Kitchenware square tube pan by brushing with pan coat (if using two piece pan, fit with a parchment paper square between the two pieces first).
+Preheat oven to 300°F. Prepare Old Country Kitchenware square tube pan by brushing with pan coat (if using two piece pan, fit with a parchment paper square between the two pieces first).
 Beat butter and sugar in the bowl of a stand mixer until pale, light and fluffy (about 6 minutes at medium speed).
 Add cream cheese, extracts, baking powder, salt, and 1/2 cup flour, beat until combined.
 With the mixer running on low, add one egg at a time, beating well after each addition until fully incorporated.
 Beat in the remaining flour in two additions, mixing until the flour just disappears.
 Scrape the bottom and sides of the bowl and beat for another 10 seconds.
 Pour batter into prepared tube pan and gently shake to settle the batter.
 Place on middle rack of oven with a baking sheet on the rack below it to catch any drips.
-Bake 1 hour 55 minutes or until a skewer inserted into the cake comes out clean.
+Bake 2 1/4 hours or until a skewer inserted into the cake comes out clean.
 Let cool until the pan is comfortable enough to handle.
 (If using two-piece pan, place it over a metal can and press down to remove the outer piece first).
 Transfer the cake to a wire rack in two steps: first, turn the cake up on its side, then invert fully.
 Let cool completely.

 Crackly Donut Glaze